 Say: Today we're going to learn that God loves every age.
 He loves you at the age you are now.
 He also loves kids who are younger than you!

-Ask: • If you were going to give encouragement or advice to a kid in the next class younger than ours, what would you say?
+Ask: • If you were going to give encouragement or advice to someone who's younger than you, what would you say?
 As kids call out answers, write them on the 11x17 paper.

 When you have a pretty good list, remove the paper from the wall.
 Roll it up like a scroll and tape it as you say: This looks like a letter-well, at least what a letter might have looked like in Bible times.
-We can give it to the class younger than ours!
 In our Bible story today, we're learning about a man named Timothy who got lots of encouraging advice from a guy named Paul.
 And he sure needed advice!
 God gave Timothy the really big, important job of helping the early church grow.
 Timothy was a lot younger than most church leaders at that time; he was probably in his 30s.
 That may sound really old to you, but sometimes the people around him thought he seemed too young to be a leader.

-- Ask: Think about a time older people didn't listen to your advice or ideas just because of your age.
+Ask: • Think about a time older people didn't listen to your advice or ideas just because of your age.
 Tell about what happened and how you felt.
 Share an example from your own life; then have kids share in trios.
 After about a minute, call time.
-Ask a few kids to share with the whole group. - Now let's flip it.
+Ask a few kids to share with the whole group.

+• Now let's flip it.
 Think of a time you learned something from someone younger than you.
 Allow kids to share.